wesen1/wesenGemaMod/src/config/templates/README.md

 * This will force the contents between the opening and closing field tag into a single row field in the current row
 * Example: `------[FIELD]------;`, `------[ENDFIELD]------;`

+Note: Each row inside a field tag must have the same number of columns

 ### Template Including ###